Is it time to let Russ cook? Russell Wilson sure ‘likes’ the idea of the Seahawks cutting him loose earlier

 It’s hard to argue with Carroll’s sustained success with the Seahawks, who have made the playoffs, and achieved double-digit victories, in seven of the last eight years.
 But they also haven’t advanced beyond the second round since their Super Bowl loss to New England.
 Maybe that will convince the coach that it’s time to let Russell cook.

 It should be possible for Carroll and offensive coordinator Brian Schottenheimer to turn up the tempo and put more on Wilson’s plate without abandoning their “establish the run” principles.
 At 31, Wilson is at a point in his career where his understanding, knowledge and athletic ability are at peak levels.
-If the Seahawks want to compete for a championship, it behooves them to maximize the quarterback’s talents.
+If the Seahawks want to compete for a championship, it’s vital for them to maximize the quarterback’s talents.

 Wilson says that all he’s concerned with “is finding a way to score more points” than the other team.